slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - history books are on the history of power.
+> *'I can't go back to yesterday because I was a different person then.' -- Lewis Carroll*
+> *'This moment will just be another story someday.' -- Stephen Chbosky*
+> *'The worst part of holding the memories is not the pain.
+It's the loneliness of it.
+Memories need to be shared.' -- Lois Lowry*

 -->

 > *'The past doesn’t help understanding the present.
 It’s the present that helps understanding the past.' -- José Saramago*